BATESVILLE NET-ZERO RESIDENCE

 Seeking a Balance

-The architecture of the Batesville residence was inspired by the clients’ love for Frank Lloyd Wright’s Usonian houses, and their wish for a contemporary design that integrated energy-efficiency and sustainable materials with warmth, sensually interesting textures, variety in spatial experiences and that provided great indoor-outdoor connections and views to the surrounding Virginia Piedmont and Blue Ridge Mountains.
+The architecture of the Batesville residence was inspired by the clients’ love for Frank Lloyd Wright’s Usonian houses, and their wish for a contemporary design that integrated energy-efficiency and sustainable materials with warmth, sensually interesting textures, and variety in spatial experiences.
+The completed home provides all of the above, coupled with great indoor-outdoor connections and views to the surrounding Virginia Piedmont and Blue Ridge Mountains.

 Passive House Principles

 Through multiple design, energy-modeling, and budget iterations, it became clear that the priority in respect of energy was to be net-zero or even net-positive through integration of solar power rather than passive house certification.
 Therefore, in team with our builder, Daniel Ernst of Promethean Homes, we settled on a building envelope that is well-insulated, vapor-open and air-tight, but relatively affordable with about 1/3 less in average R-value than would have been needed to meet passive house heating demand criteria.
 The basement walls are insulated concrete forms (ICF), finished in stucco, the above-ground walls are advanced framing wood stud walls with dense-packed cellulose between the studs and exterior rigid rockwool insulation for a thermal-bridge-free construction.
 The exterior walls are clad with thermally treated wood and corten steel rainscreen siding..
 The windows and doors are European triple glazed, wood-aluminum clad, tilt & turn windows, providing excellent energy-efficiency, durability and functionality as well as great daylight and views.